Complete toric varieties with semisimple automorphism group: Introduction

 \begin{theorem} Let \(V,W\) be \(\R\)-vector spaces and \(\Sigma\) a fan in $V\oplus W$ such that \(\Sigma(1) = \Sigma(1)|_V \sqcup \Sigma(1)|_W\).
 Then \(\Sigma = \Sigma|_V \oplus \Sigma|_W\). \end{theorem}

-Using this theorem, we find that our original question is answered positively when \(\Aut_X^\circ \) is a semisimple algebraic group.
+Using this theorem, we show that our original question is answered positively when \(\Aut_X^\circ \) is a semisimple algebraic group.
 In fact, Demazure proved that the automorphism group of a toric variety with a semisimple automorphism group is of the form \(\prod_{i=1}^k \PGL_{n_i}\) \cite{DemazureToric}.
-On the other hand, it is well known that if a toric variety has automorphism group \(\PGL_{n+1}\), then it is isomorphic to \( \P^n\), see \cref{Cor Rn:Pn}.
-Thus, using \cref{Prop principal}, we provide an elementary proof of the following theorem:
+Furthermore, it is well known that if a toric variety has automorphism group \(\PGL_{n+1}\), then it is isomorphic to \( \P^n\), see \cref{cor 1}.
+Thus, using \cref{thm:main}, we provide an elementary proof of the following theorem:

 \begin{theorem} Let $X$ be a complete toric variety.
 If $\Aut_X^{\circ}$ is semi-simple, then

 \end{theorem}